macedo-erick/macedo-erick/README.md

 ## 📌 **About Me**

-- Graduating in Systems Analysis and Development at UNIFG.
+- Graduating in Systems Analysis and Development at UNIFBV.
-- I am 24 years old.
+- I am 25 years old.

 ## 🛠 **Tech Stack**